-Twitter just turned 10.
-Facebook, 12.
-LinkedIn is 13, believe it or not.
-And if Pinterest were a person, it would just be finishing first grade.
+Twitter just turned 8.
+Facebook, 10.
+LinkedIn is 11, believe it or not.
+And if Pinterest were a person, it wouldn’t be old enough to go to kindergarten.
 Current performance management theory, on the other hand, is well into middle age.
-So how can social media improve performance management?

 Social media is the cool kid on the block.
 And a lot of companies have jumped on the social media bandwagon for a number of its processes: customer service, marketing, hiring, even coding.
 Now, social media is creeping its way into performance management.
 And that’s not necessarily a bad thing.

 Social performance feedback, as it’s called, can offer an employee a fuller, more comprehensive, and maybe even more objective view of their performance.
 Rather than having just a single manager’s view on how they’re doing, an employee can hear from any number of people.
 Colleagues can give someone a pat on the back.
 They can chime in if an employee is a “team player” or comes to the rescue on a particular project.

 This type of input can be an important part of the performance process, but it doesn’t replace the need for the actual performance review from an employee’s manager.
 That’s because in a forward-thinking organization, the goal is to get everyone in the company moving in the same direction – a direction that is set by the leaders of the company, not by each and every employee.

 When a CEO and the executive team identifies the key things to move the organization forward – including the knowledge, skills and abilities it needs in its workforce to be successful – these need to be communicated to every person in the organization.
 They can be cascaded down informally, as well as communicated directly in a formal discussion with the employee about his or her achievements and performance goals.
 But if employees get performance appraisals and direction from their peers, will they know if their goals and behaviors are in line with the organization’s strategy?